jkagawa/fsnd-capstone-project/README.md

 ### Introduction

-This is an application that enables the disovery of rock climbing locations and rock climbers around the world.
+This is an application that enables the discovery of rock climbing locations and rock climbers around the world.
 You can browse the climbers featured in this application and see which climbing locations they have been to.

 This application is powered by an API that conforms to the REST architectural style.
 The API returns JSON-encoded responses and uses standard HTTP response codes.